SamEThibault/meta-pe-prep/Systems/performance_analysis.md

     - free: Free memory in KB.
     - si, so: Swap-ins and swap-outs.
 If these are > 0, you are out of memory.
     - us, sy, id, wa, st: Breakdowns of CPU time, on average across all CPUs. us is user time, sy is system time, id is idle time, wa is wait time, and st is stolen time.
 The CPU time breakdown confirms if the CPUs are busy.
 A constant degree of wait I/O points to a disk bottleneck.
-- `mpstat -P ALL 1`: Shows CPU time breakdowns per CPU core, which can be used to check for imbalances.
+- `mpstat -P ALL 1`: (multiprocessor statistics) Shows CPU time breakdowns per CPU core, which can be used to check for imbalances.
 A single hot CPU can be evidence of a single-threaded application.
 - `pidstat 1`: Similar to top, but prints a rolling summary instead of clearing the screen.
 Can be useful for identifying patterns over time.
 - `iostat -xz 1`: Shows Disk stats.
 Look for:
     - r/s, w/s, rkB/s, wkB/s: These are the delivered reads, writes, read Kbytes, and write Kbytes per second to the device.
 A performance problem might simply be due to an excessive load applied.